 You can collect data from websites in two ways:

-1. Employ humans to the task of scraping data i.e., manual scraping
+1. Employ humans for the task of scraping data i.e., manual scraping

 2. Employ bots (computer programs) to collect data and save it in JSON, spreadsheets, or raw documents.